josevnz/Streamlit/MONITORING.md

 ![](prometheus-monitoring-plot.png)

-And the debugging tab:
+And the debugging tab, where you can see the raw data, queries and other useful stuff:

 ![](prometheus-monitoring-debug.png)

-Now let's talk about how this framework compares against other tools out there and if is a good fit for a DevOps/ Systems administrator
+Let me show you next how Steamlit compares against other tools out there and if is a good fit for a DevOps/ Systems administrator.

 ## Comparison of Streamlit with other visualization tools

 A brief comparison on what Grafana, InfluxDB and Streamlit can do out of the box can help you to decide which one to use.
 As usual, no single tool can do everything and most likely you will mix the 3 of them.

-My focus is on observability in general for this analysis, some features may be more or less appealing to you (for example if your focus is on data science)
+My focus is on observability in general for this analysis, some features may be more or less appealing to you (for example if your focus is on data science):

 | Name      | Version | Tables | Time series graphics | Open Source | Embedded alerting                         | Multiple datasources | Supported language                                        | Automatic data refresh | Easy to write a 'live' paper?                                |
 |-----------|---------|--------|----------------------|-------------|-------------------------------------------|----------------------|-----------------------------------------------------------|------------------------|--------------------------------------------------------------|